 7. Keep going, even if you can’t see what lies ahead.

-I’ve studied engineering for five years in college, and knew the path that I must take to become successful.
-But I got distracted, veered away from that path and found myself on the cliff of entrepreneurship.
+I studied engineering for five years in college and knew the path that I must take to become successful.
+But I got distracted, veered away from that path, and found myself on the cliff of entrepreneurship.

-At that point, I had two choices: go back, retrace my steps and make up for lost time; or just keep going and take the leap even if I can’t see what’s waiting down below.
+At that point, I had two choices: go back, retrace my steps, and make up for lost time, or just keep going and take the leap even if I couldn’t see what was waiting down below.
 I jumped and grew wings along the way.
 Something I wouldn’t have discovered had I not taken the risk.